Stating the Problem#

 D‑Wave provides several resource containing many reference examples:

-For beginners, Ocean documentation provides a series of code examples, for different levels of experience, that explain various aspects of quantum computing in solving problems.
+For beginners, Ocean software documentation provides a series of code examples, for different levels of experience, that explain various aspects of quantum computing in solving problems.

 This chapter provides a sample of problems in various fields, and the available resources for each (at the time of writing); having a relevant reference problem may enable you to use similar solution steps when solving your own problems on D‑Wave solvers.